 We fully realized what busy lives everyone led & how free time was always at such a premium.

 That’s when we introduced the idea of “donating money” to the Food Drive.

-While the SA Food Bank only accepted canned goods & other packaged items during these drives & we just couldn’t turn over a bunch of cash to them (although Citi also made a nice annual contribution to the organization), we decided to do the shopping ourselves on behalf of those employees who donated money.
+While the SA Food Bank only accepted canned goods & other packaged items during these particular drives & we just couldn’t turn over a bunch of cash to them (although Citi also made a nice annual contribution to the organization), we decided to do the shopping ourselves on behalf of those employees who donated money.

 Worked out incredibly well!
 We followed the same concept that elevator companies & car manufacturers utilize…